Bytes and Bits

 This Computers & Technology book offers Debugging and Diagnostics and Software Development and Troubleshooting and Performance and Concurrency and Memory Leaks and Profiling and System Analysis and Reverse Engineering content that will transform your understanding of Debugging.
 Debugging the Undebuggable: Tools and Strategies for Diagnosis has been praised by critics and readers alike for its Debugging, Diagnostics, Software Development.

-The highly acclaimed author brings years of experience to this Computers & Technology work, making it essential reading for anyone interested in Debugging or Diagnostics or Software Development or Troubleshooting or Performance or Concurrency or Memory Leaks or Profiling or System Analysis or Reverse Engineering.
+The award-winning author brings years of experience to this Computers & Technology work, making it essential reading for anyone interested in Debugging or Diagnostics or Software Development or Troubleshooting or Performance or Concurrency or Memory Leaks or Profiling or System Analysis or Reverse Engineering.

 Buy Now on Amazon